Well-posedness and exponential stability of the inhomogeneous anisotropic incompressible Navier-Stokes equation with far-field vacuum in two-dimensional whole space: Introduction

 We shall use the notations $A \lesssim B$ meaning $A \le C B$ with a generic constant $C>0$, $C_{D,E}$ meaning the constant $C$ depends on the parameters $D$ and $E$.
 For the sake of simplicity, let us set

 The rest of paper is organized as follows.
-In Section \ref{sect-diff.} , we explain the main difficulty and our approach to establish the local-in-time well-posedness theory for the 2D inhomogeneous incompressible Navier-Stokes equations with only horizontal dissipation \eqref{o-ns}.
-In Section \ref{section-prior}, we first reformulate the original system \eqref{o-ns} into \eqref{new-ns} with good structure and attempt to establish the closed energy estimates of the system \eqref{new-ns}.
-Finally, the local-in-time well-posedness result for the original system \eqref{o-ns} will be investigated in Section \ref{section-well-poseness}.
+In Section \ref{sect-diff.} , we explain the main difficulty and our approach to establish the well-posedness theory and exponential stability for the inhomogeneous incompressible Navier-Stokes equations with only horizontal dissipation \eqref{o-ns} in two-dimensional whole space.
+In Section \ref{section-well-poseness}, we establish the local-in-time well-posedness with large initial data for the Eq.\eqref{o-ns} in two-dimensional whole space.
+Finally, we investigate the global-in-time well-posedness and exponential stability under the condition of some small initial data in Section \ref{section-global-well-poseness}.